careproject-cy/platform/data/pages/get-involved.md

 ## Get Involved

 Helping stray dogs requires a collective effort, and the **CARE Project** is dedicated to giving them a second chance.
-There are many ways you can support our mission—through donations, volunteering, or providing essential supplies.
+There are many ways you can support our mission-through donations, volunteering, or providing essential supplies.

 ## Donate